VCCT-MAST5112-2025-G2/Christoffelschefbook/README.md

 Cancel button: if the chef decides not to save the inputs for the dish they will be able to cancel the process.

+Filter Screen:

+The filter screen will have filter options that the user will be able to select.
+The filter options will be by price and category of the meal.
-Back button: when the chef is done adding the dish they will have the ability to go back to the welcome screen.
+After the users sees their applied filter options they will be able to click the next button which will take them back to the menu screen or the back button which will allow them to go back to the welcome screen.

 # Actions on screens: